-- Developing sponsorship pricing structures, factors, and packaging. - o 30% - o Difference between sponsorship and advertisements - Finding a structure that's right for you - Key performance indicators of a successful sponsorship program - Identifying the right organizations to solicit sponsorship. - o 30% - o Building partnerships to improve sponsor relations - Understanding the target audience of your event, publication, or program

-• Making the sponsorship sales pitch and showing the return on investment.

-- o 40%

-- o Sponsorship menu

-- Evaluating the best time to make "the ask"

-- Determining the best person to make "the ask"

-- o The plan for recognizing sponsors in a mutually beneficial fashion
+- Developing sponsorship pricing structures, factors, and packaging. - 0 30% - o Difference between sponsorship and advertisements - Finding a structure that's right for you - o Key performance indicators of a successful sponsorship program - Identifying the right organizations to solicit sponsorship. - 0 30% - o Building partnerships to improve sponsor relations - o Understanding the target audience of your event, publication, or program - Making the sponsorship sales pitch and showing the return on investment. - o 40% - o Sponsorship menu - o Evaluating the best time to make "the ask" - o Determining the best person to make "the ask" - o The plan for recognizing sponsors in a mutually beneficial fashion